OctoPrint/OctoPrint/README.md

 ## Special Thanks

-Cross-browser testing services are kindly provided by [BrowserStack](http://www.browserstack.com/).
+Cross-browser testing services are kindly provided by [BrowserStack](https://www.browserstack.com/).

-Profiling is done with the help of [PyVmMonitor](http://www.pyvmmonitor.com).
+Profiling is done with the help of [PyVmMonitor](https://www.pyvmmonitor.com).

+Error tracking is powered and sponsored by [Sentry](https://sentry.io).